fedhere/PUI2018_fb55/HW7_fb55/README.md

 This assignment is designed to familiarize you with the [US Census](https://www.census.gov/) data (really the 1-year survey data) and at the same time to make you exercise with spatial analysis in geopandas.
 The goal is to assess if the [linkNYC](https://www.link.nyc/) stations are located to provide a useful service and to fill in a need.
-You will work with the American Fact Finder data via API and direct download, and with NYC shapefiles.
+You will work with the American Fact Finder data via API and direct download, and with NYC shapefiles. this homework is long. if you leave it to the last minute it will be hard to finish it